 NIR light is ideal for 3D sensing applications because it is invisible to the human eye, making it unnoticeable when cast into a user’s face, eyes, or environment.
 Proper filtering can remove the visible light spectrum for NIR sensing devices, increasing reliability for sensing in ambient light conditions or poor visibility conditions like rain or fog.
 However, because the human eye does not respond to NIR light, it is important to measure the emissions from NIR LEDs and lasers that will be used for 3D sensing of humans and their environments.

-Users of Radiant NIR measurement systems benefit from turnkey solutions combining high-resolution imaging radiometers, optical components, and software test libraries for common analyses.
-Software tests in Radiant’s TrueTest™ Software platform include pass/fail parameters and custom output, and can be run in sequence to efficiently characterize and qualify light sources used for facial & gesture recognition, eye tracking, and other NIR-based 3D sensing applications.
+Radiant's NIR Intensity Lens solution combines a high-resolution imaging radiometer, optical component, and software test libraries for common analyses.
+Software tests in Radiant’s TT-NIRI™ software include pass/fail parameters and custom output and can be run in sequence to efficiently characterize and qualify light sources used for facial & gesture recognition, eye tracking, and other NIR-based 3D sensing applications.
+Part of our TrueTest™ software pltaform, it includes specific tests for NIR LEDs, lasers, and structured light patterns.

 Explore Solutions: